Visiting Distant Neighbors in Graph Convolutional Networks: An Experiment in Semi-Supervised Node Classification

 Here we define two graph neural networks with two layers of our expanded GCN layers on an undirected graph $\mathcal{G}$ up to the second and third neighbor approximation.
 The forward model for these neural networks would take the following forms:

-Where $W^0 \in \mathbb{R}^{F \times H}$ and $W^1 \in \mathbb{R}^{H \times O}$ with $F$ being the number of features of the nodes, $H$ being the dimension of the hidden layer, and $O$ the dimension of the embedding vectors.
-The weights in the model are then optimized by gradient descent using Adam stochastic optimization and we include a dropout \citep{dropout} in the network to improve generalization.
+Where $W^0 \in \mathbb{R}^{F \times L}$ and $W^1 \in \mathbb{R}^{L \times O}$ with $F$ being the number of features for each node, $L$ being the dimensionality of the hidden layer, and $O$ the dimensionality of the embedding vectors.
+The weights in the model are then optimized by gradient descent using Adam stochastic optimization and we include a dropout \cite{dropout} in the network to improve generalization.
 We will use the negative log loss likelihood as the loss function here.
 The pre-processing step would include calculating the $\bar{A}_1$, $\bar{A}_2$, and $\bar{A}_3$ matrices and normalizing the feature vectors.